emanuelef/go-geo-3d/README.md

 ----

-go-geo-3d is a module with zero dependencies to calculate distances of geo-spacial points.
+go-geo-3d is a module with zero dependencies to calculate distances of 3d geospatial points.

 ## Installation
 ```bash